VR Gear & GPUs

 HTC Vive Pro Eye 🚧 (WiVRn PC-PC stream)

-HTC Vive Pro 2 ✅ (custom driver and patches) ✅ (With two kernel patches 1 2, AMD GPUs only.)
+HTC Vive Pro 2 ✅ (custom driver and patches) ✅ (With two kernel patches 1 2, AMD GPUs or Nvidia driver 580+ open kernel modules.)

 VRgineers XTAL ? ? ?